chocobb79-spec/youtube/README.md

 ---

-Made with ❤️ using Google Gemini 2.5 Flash
+Made with ❤️ using Google Gemini 1.5 Flash (Free)